Digital Mars

 Digital Mars is an American computer software company founded by Walter Bright and based in Vienna, Virginia.
-It makes C, C++, and D compilers, and associated utilities such as an integrated development environment (IDE) for Windows and MS-DOS, which Digital Mars calls an integrated development and debugging environment (IDDE).
+The company has released compilers for the C, C++, and D programming languages, ECMA 262-compliant scripting engines, associated utilities such as an integrated development environment for Windows and MS-DOS (which Digital Mars calls an "integrated development and debugging environment"), and the video game Empire.
+Many of Digital Mars's product releases include similar or equivalent software implemented in and for C++, for integration into C++ codebases, and alternatives written likewise in the D programming language.

-The compilers can be downloaded, free of charge, from Digital Mars's website.
+The compilers are available for free and can be downloaded from the Digital Mars and D community GitHub project pages, with earlier releases still being available from the Digital Mars website.

 Product names changed over time.
-The C compiler was first named Datalight C compiler, then Zorland C, then Zortech C, then Digital Mars C/C++ compiler.
+The C compiler was first sold by Datalight as the Datalight C compiler, then Zorland C, then Zortech C, then Digital Mars C/C++ compiler.
 The C++ compiler was first named Zortech C++, then Symantec C++, then Digital Mars C++ (DMC++).

 The company gained notice in the software development community for creating the D programming language.
 D resulted from Bright's frustration with the direction of the C++ language and from his experience implementing it.